 Spend your first year of college engaging in meaningful exploratory and reflective activities such as a

-student retreat in the nearby mountains, a pilgrimage hike, a field trip to the Creation Museum, meals and mentoring with faculty guests, and other unique opportunities.
-These events are sponsored by Furman's Cothran Center for Vocational Reflection and connect you with class discussions, readings, and films.
+student retreat in the nearby mountains, a pilgrimage hike, meals and mentoring with faculty guests, and other unique opportunities.
+These events are sponsored by Furman's Cothran Center for Vocational Reflection and connect you with readings and class discussions.

 Spring: FYW 1252: Finding Your Life Purpose